PHES-ODM/PHES-ODM-Mapper/README.md

 In order to determine the table name based on the sheet or file name, both the extension and any text after the first opening square or round bracket are ignored.
-After this, the longest matching table name (in the source schema) that is found in the file name or sheet name is used.
+After this, the longest matching table name (in the source dataset) that is found in the file name or sheet name is used.
 For example, a file named "1.
 WWMeasure[2024-12-20].csv" will be a valid file name for the table "WWMeasure".
 If no match is found then the file or sheet is ignored.